-Coop ’s working practices and subject matter have grown directly from the constraints of their context, and subsequent patterns of and tensions within collaboration.
-The work initiated from a principle of exchange, and has subsequently evolved into an attempt at co-production.
-Divergences emerge, and the cracks and gaps in the idea to grow to the point of threatening any overall meaning.
-We look at our failing, seeking forgiveness and starting off again head on, and see it as a metaphor for the larger societal issues of coming to any sort of shared living or agreement.
+Coop ’s working practices and subject matter have grown directly from the patterns of and tensions within our collaboration.
+As we attempt co-production, divergences emerge, and the cracks and gaps in the idea to grow to the point of threatening our working bond.
+We look at our failings, and start off again, seeing the process as a metaphor for the larger societal issues of coming to any sort of shared living or agreement.

-The process of recording, refining and presenting the gaps themselves, and our attempts to bridge them, are images of the paradoxical human flows of attraction and repulsion from the full force of the other’s presence.
-Our needs seek a response, and our perception of that response is unstable.
-Not grasping the other’s meaning, layers of fantasy develop in its place, some poetic, some useful, some destructive.
+The process of recording, refining and presenting these interactions, bring the paradoxical human flows of attraction and repulsion into focus.
+Human needs seek a response, but human perception of that response is unstable.
+Layers of fantasy develop in interpreting this, some poetic, some useful, some destructive.